 - 1. A written application that is completed, signed and dated by the provider and attests to the following elements: - a.
 Lack of present illegal drug use, - b.
 History of loss of license, registration, certification - c.
 History of felony convictions, - d.
-History of loss or limitation of privileges or disciplinary action, - e.
+History of loss or limitation of privileges or disciplinary action,

+- e.
 Correctness and completeness of the application; - f.
 The applicant is able to perform the essential functions of the position with or without accommodation. - 2.
 Evaluation of the providers work history for the prior five years.
 Gaps in employment of six (6) months or more in the prior five (5) years must be addressed in writing during the application process. - 3.
-Proof of liability and/or malpractice insurance consistent with contractual requirements, and - 4.
-In addition, upon receipt of the initial credentialing application the credentialing designee shall perform primary source verification of the following before recommending the application for temporary/provisional status:
+Complete criminal history and background checks - 4.
+Proof of liability and/or malpractice insurance consistent with contractual requirements, and - 5.
+In addition, upon receipt of the initial credentialing application the credentialing designee shall perform primary source verification as required above under "Primary Source Verification"